aimms/how-to/Articles/684/684-LocationIQ.rst

     dex::client::AddRequestTag(_sp_theRequest, _sp_theRequest);
     dex::client::PerformRequest(_sp_theRequest);

-Response file
+The JSON Response Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LocationIQ Geocoding API returns a JSON array containing one or more matching location objects.
+The API returns a JSON array.
+Each object in the array represents a matching location with its latitude and longitude.
-Each object provides detailed information, including the calculated latitude and longitude, a bounding box, a human-readable ``display_name``, and metadata like ``osm_id``.
-The response is saved to the specified responseFile.

 .. code-block:: json
     :linenos: